-WLT's current special appeal is the Borneo Rainforest Appeal which aims to raise One Million pounds to help secure the future of the Bornean Orang-utan.
+WLT's current special appeal is the Big Cat Appeal which aims to raise £500,000 to save big cat habitat.

 Save an acre of rainforest for just £100 in our Buy an Acre projects in Bolivia, Colombia, Ecuador and Mexico.
 A donation of £25 will save a quarter of an acre.

 By supporting reserve rangers, WLT is able to ensure the long-term protection of the nature reserves we have helped create.

 The Plant a Tree with WLT appeal raises funds to plant native tree species in degraded areas of Tumbesian Forest.

 WLT has completed many conservation projects which continue to be managed by our project partners.
 Find out about how WLT and its project partners have saved acres of forest and other wildlife habitats.

 WLT works with project partners in many different countries.
 Find out more about the habitats and wildlife that we are helping to protect.

 An important part of WLT’s work is to protect the biodiversity and natural resources within the reserves we have helped create.
 Find out about our Carbon Balanced Programme, REDD+ projects and how the WLT protects natural resources.

 The Wild Spaces Programme enacourages zoos and aquariums to get involved in in situ wildlife conservation.
 The Programme includes the BIAZA Reserve Project, in which British and Irish zoos raised funds to create a new reserve in Brazil.